An Icelandic Adventure: The Epilogue…”What about St Giles’?”

 Bernie Taupin and Elton John, “Someone Saved My Life Tonight”

-And Butterfly are Free to Fly (Photo: Steve Forsgren)
+And Butterfly Are Free to Fly (Photo: Steve Forsgren)

-A special thank you to my sister, Kelly Daab Green for sharing her adventure with me and for allowing me to share it with you.
+A special thank you to my sister, Kelly Daab Green, for sharing her adventure with me and for allowing me to share it with you.

 The Stars Shine Even in The Daytime